 City of Fond du Lac Inspection & Maintenance Log Permeable Pavement

-Maintenance Completed During Inspection:

-Maintenance Recommendations: Include timeline and additional site investigation, plannin technical specifications. g or engineering required.
-Provide applicable
+Include timeline and additional site investigation, planning or engineering required.
+Provide applicable technical specifications.

-I hereby certify that the information provided on the inspaccurate to my best professional judgement. ection and maintenance log is truthful and
+I hereby certify that the information provided on the inspection and maintenance log is truthful and accurate to my best professional judgement.

-Name:

-Date:

-Signature:
+Date: Signature: